tu-delft-library/planning_for_rdm/book/rdm_in_the_research_cycle.md

     <td style="border: 1px solid black;">
      <img src="graphics/stage_5_numbered.jpg" alt="Stage 5 of the Research Project Cycle" style="width: 400px; height: auto;"/></td>
     <td style="border: 1px solid black;">
-     Determine what will happen to the research data after the project is complete.
+     What will happen to the research data after the project is complete?
     <br>
     </td>
   </tr>
 </table>
 <br>

-This mini-module will guide you through key questions and considerations at each stage of the research process.
-The guiding questions align closely to all of the core elements that you would find in a data management plan template.
+To support you during the planning phase of your thesis project, this mini-module will guide you through these key questions and considerations at each stage of the research process.

+The guiding questions in the mini-module align closely to all of the core elements that you would find in a data management plan template.
 A **data management plan** or **DMP** is a formal written plan that explains what will happen with the research data for a project from start to finish (and afterwards).
 There are a variety of DMP templates.
 For example, there are specific DMP templates provided by funders and institution-specific formats such as [TU Delft's DMP template](graphics/TU_Delft_Data_Management_Plan_template_2025_v5.pdf).
 Some academic programs require students to develop a written DMP in preparation for their master's thesis projects.
-Many funders require researchers to write and update a DMP to qualify for grants.
-A DMP is a required element at TU Delft when applying for ethics approval to collect human research data (we'll discuss this further in the next section of this mini-module, titled <a href="https://tu-delft-library.github.io/planning_for_rdm/main/stage_1.html#personal-data" target="_blank"> "Planning for Stage 1: Research Ideas</a>).
-Although DMP templates can be formatted and ordered differently, they all address core elements of the research project cycle.
+Many funders require researchers to write and update DMPs to qualify for grants.
+The DMP is a required element at TU Delft if you're applying for ethics approval to collect human research data (we'll discuss ethics approval further in the next section of this mini-module, titled <a href="https://tu-delft-library.github.io/planning_for_rdm/main/stage_1.html#personal-data" target="_blank"> "Planning for Stage 1: Research Ideas</a>).
+Although DMP templates may be worded and formatted differently, they all address the core elements and guiding questions of the research project cycle.

-- If you're required to write a DMP as part of your master's thesis project: our goal is to activate your thinking and planning process so it's easier to fill out the DMP template.
+- If you're **REQUIRED to write a DMP** as part of your master's thesis project: our goal is to activate your thinking and planning process so it's easier to fill out the DMP template.
-- If you're not required to write a formal DMP: our goal is to help you to consider in advance what you will do with research data so that you're prepared for each stage of your project.
+- If you're **NOT REQUIRED to write a formal DMP**: our goal is to help you to consider in advance what you will do with the research data so that you're better organised and prepared for each stage of your project.
 <br>

 ## Download this checklist!

-Before you continue on in the mini-module, download this RDM checklist:
+Before you continue on to the next section, download this RDM checklist.
+It summarizes the key ideas and guiding questions in the mini-module:
 :::{card}
 [**Download the Checklist**](graphics/Checklist_v1.docx).
 :::
-The checklist is meant to accompany the mini-module so that you can apply the guiding questions to plan your own project.
-We suggest that you download and/or print it out, jot notes in the margins, and bring it to planning discussions with your thesis supervisor.
+The checklist is meant to accompany the mini-module so that you can use the guiding questions to plan RDM for your own project.
+If you will be filling out a formal DMP, this checklist will provide a space to brainstorm and possibly raise questions to ask your supervisor.
+If you are not going to fill out a formal DMP, this checklist will provide a guide to help you pre-plan the research data management for your thesis project.
+In either case, we suggest that you download and/or print out the checklist, jot notes in the margins, and bring it to planning discussions with your thesis supervisor.

 ## The Research Project Cycle: Check your understanding